-Britain spends less on foreign policy than on winter fuel subsidies.
 Yet the country is afflicted by a curious feeling of impotence, as government and opposition parties alike are desperate to avoid foreign policy entanglements.
 Britain is nowhere to be seen in the conduct of the current crisis in Ukraine.
 And despite all the official noise emanating from London about the threat of the Islamic State in the Middle East, the British contribution to defeating that terrorist organization is precisely eight aircraft.

 Meanwhile, Britain spends less on its entire foreign policy establishment than the country devotes to winter fuel subsidies for its elderly.
 Britain’s much-touted aim of devoting 2 percent of its GDP to defense spending is likely to be discarded.